-What is the exclusive remedy in workers' comp?
+What is exclusive remedy?

 The workers' compensation exclusive remedy provision serves as a compromise between employer and employee.
 Workers are compensated for their medical expenses and receive partial lost wages while they are unable to work, and employers don't have to worry about lawsuits related to employee injuries.

 Lawsuits and exclusive remedy

 There are some exceptions to the workers' compensation exclusive doctrine that allows employees to sue in certain cases, such as if the employer was negligent or failed to maintain insurance.
-However, the laws regarding workers' compensation insurance are decided at the state level, so the law can vary depending on where the business and employees are located.
+However, the laws regarding workers' compensation insurance are decided at the state level, and can vary depending on where the business and employees are located.

 Business owners should talk to their insurance agent to make sure they understand the exclusive remedy rule in their state, and to ensure their workers' comp policy has adequate employer's liability coverage.